-It was raining this morning, but with umbrellas at the ready we took the water bus out to the Lido (Lido de Venezia).
-It’s very different out here as there are roads and cars, so the magic of Venice with its canals and gondolas is lost.
+It was raining heavily but with umbrellas at the ready we took the water bus out to the Lido (Lido de Venezia).
+It’s very different out there as we encountered roads and cars, so the magic of Venice with its canals and gondolas was lost.
 It’s a barrier island separating the Venetian lagoon from the Adriatic Sea.

 Via Santa Maria Elisabetta, the main road through the Lido links the Vaporetto Station all the way to the entrance to the public beach on the other side of the Lido, facing the Adriatic.
 Along this road are the usual tourist cafes, gift shops and gelaterias.
 On reaching the beach, the entrance way features a large dome structure.
 The downward staircase leads onto the beach whilst the upper, elevated walkway leads out towards the sea.